crashoverride777/swifty-receipt-validator/README.md

     }
 ```

-Note: We also added Combine support for these methods if you are targeting iOS 13 and above
+Note: There is also Combine support for these methods if you are targeting iOS 13 and above

 ### Validate subscriptions